Klimt in Vienna

 An unmissable Viennese musical experience is a visit to the Vienna Philharmonic (www.wienerphilharmoniker.at), which performs mainly in the Grosser Saal of the Musikverein.
 The Philharmonic has the privilege of choosing its conductors, whose ranks have included the likes of Gustav Mahler, Richard Strauss and Felix Weingartner.
 The instruments used by the Philharmonic generally follow pre-19th-century design and more accurately reflect the music that Mozart and Beethoven wrote.

 Artists such as Kruder & Dorfmeister, Patrick Pulsinger and Erdem Tunakan have proved a powerful source for new electronic music.
-In the last few years the city's scene has experienced a revival, with old and new artists once again creating waves in the electronic genre.
-Tosca, a side project of Richard Dorfmeister, is well regarded; DJ Glow is known for his electro beats; the Vienna Scientists produce tidy house compilations; the Sofa Surfers' dub-hop tracks are often dark but well received; and the likes of Makossa & Megablast, Stereotype, Ill.Skillz, and Camo & Krooked are going from strength to strength.
+The city's scene has experienced a revival, with old and new artists once again creating waves in the electronic genre.
+Tosca, a side project of Richard Dorfmeister, is well regarded; DJ Glow is known for his electro beats; the Vienna Scientists produce tidy house compilations; the Sofa Surfers' dub-hop tracks are often dark but well received; and the likes of Makossa & Megablast, Ill.Skillz, Camo & Krooked and mind.in.a.box are going from strength to strength.

 Feature: Composers at a Glance